 If you read my last three articles, you know that I recently spent one month nurturing my spirituality in India.
 More than one week was spent traveling with monks.
 I don’t mean seeing men in orange in trains, temples, or fire ceremonies.
 Rather, briskly passing through airport security because I’m with the men in orange.
 Or, riding together in a 42-seat chartered bus at all hours of the day and night.
 Most importantly, visiting beautiful sites steeped in history and spirituality.
-And, listening to theirs learnings on topics such as love, religion and karma.
+And, listening to their learnings on topics such as love, religion and karma.
 So now, it’s time for reflection on man versus ape.

 Man vs. Animal: Spirituality is based on discussions with Chaitanya Charan and Shyamananda Das at Govardhan Eco Village and in and around Vrindavan.
 Both men left the material world to become ISKCON monks more than 30 years ago.
-Their home base is Mumbai.
+Their home base is in Mumbai.

 There are four basic things that all beings do.

 1) Eat.
 2) Sleep.
 3) Mate.
 4) Defend.
 Many believe the difference between man and animals is a rational mind.
 However, the monks disagree.

 “Animals sometimes behave in a much more rational way than humans.”

 Why do humans overeat, or drink, to the point of short-term or chronic sickness?
 Cats won’t eat when they’re sick.
 Humans do.